 Withholding income tax

-Also known as “Prélèvement à la Source” (PAS), is the system through which income tax is collected directly from employees’ salaries or pensions by their employers or pension providers.
-This system was introduced to simplify the tax process and to align the payment of income tax with the timing of income receipt.
+“Prélèvement à la Source” (PAS) is the system through which income tax is directly deducted from employees’ salaries or pensions by their employers or pension providers.
+Introduced to streamline the tax process, PAS ensures that income tax payments are synchronized with income receipt.

-In few words, if your income comes from salaries, pensions, rentals (fonciere), interests then your tax will be withheld.
+In essence, if your income is derived from salaries, pensions, rental properties (foncière), or interest, your tax will be withheld at the source.

-Tax withhold does not apply for income from stock (dividends, capital gains), crypto currencies gains, real estate capital gains.
+However, tax withholding does not apply to income from stocks (dividends, capital gains), cryptocurrency gains, or real estate capital gains.

-Notice that your custom withholding tax rate will be calculated by the tax authorities every year (after tax return).
+Each year, following your tax return, the tax authorities will calculate your custom withholding tax rate.
 This rate will be communicated to your employer and pension providers.
-Your bank and brokers will apply the ‘flat tax’ (30% during 2023) for stock related income.
+For stock-related income, your bank and brokers will apply the ‘flat tax’ rate, which is set at 30% for 2025.

+Value Added Tax (VAT – TVA): Applied to most goods and services consumed within France, VAT rates vary depending on the type of goods or services.
 Imagine an iphone would cost 1000€, then the VAT could be 20%.
 Which means a total cost for you of 1 200€.
-If you are not a french resident, you could claim this tax back at the airport when flying back home.
+However, If you are not a french resident, you could claim this tax back at the airport when flying back home.

 Who pays income tax in France?